Dalek variants: Golden Emperor Dalek

-The concept of an Emperor Dalek was first introduced in The Dalek Book (1964), re-appearing shortly thereafter in the TV21 comic strip The Daleks (1965–1967).
+A golden Emperor Dalek was first introduced in The Dalek Book (1964), re-appearing shortly thereafter in the TV21 comic strip The Daleks (1965–1967).

 In the comic strip version of events the planet Skaro was inhabited by two warring humanoid species; the tall, peaceful Thals and the aggressive blue-skinned Daleks.
 The Daleks build a neutron bomb to finally destroy the Thals and bring the conflict to an end.
 A meteorite storm causes the device to detonate prematurely, devastating Skaro and the planet's civilisations.
-The only survivors of the Dalek race are the scientist Yarvelling and the warlord Zolfian.
+The only survivors of the Dalek species are the scientist Yarvelling and the warlord Zolfian.
 While exploring the shattered remains of their world they are attacked, and then interrogated, by a prototype war machine which Yarvelling had created shortly before the holocaust.
 It is implied that these machines were intended to act as semi-autonomous robotic warriors.
 It informs them that it is actually a mutated Dalek, the result of radiation from the neutron bomb explosion, which has commandeered the casing to use as a travel machine.
 It says that there are many more mutants and persuades Yarvelling and Zolfian to build more casings to house them.
 Before the last two humanoid Daleks die, exhausted by their labours and the effects of radiation, it appoints itself as Emperor and has a special casing constructed to reflect its new rank, made from "...Flidor gold, Quartz and Arkellis flower sap...".
 The Golden Emperor is usually depicted as being slightly shorter than a standard Dalek with a disproportionately large spherical head section.

-The title page of The Dalek Book lists three contributing illustrators; Richard Jennings, John Woods and A.B.
-Cornwell.
-As none of the stories are individually credited it is uncertain which artist or artists first developed the Golden Emperor design.
-Two illustrators provided interpretations of the Golden Emperor for the TV21 comic strip; Jennings again, and Ron Turner who superseded him in later instalments.
+In the The Dalek Book, the stories in which the Golden Emperor appears were illustrated by comic book artist Richard Jennings.
+Two artists provided interpretations of the Golden Emperor for the TV21 comic strip; Jennings again, and Ron Turner who superseded him in later instalments.
+Subsequently, a Golden Emperor has appeared in a number of other comic book stories, and the Daleks! animated series which forms part of the Time Lord Victorious multiplatform story.